 I propose a measurement of the positron production efficiency using the HRRL.
 The HRRL can provide electron beams with energies between 3 MeV and 16 MeV, and a maximum repetition rate of 1 kHz.
-The HRRL beamline had recently been reconfigured to generate and collect positrons, while still can provide electron beam with improved quality.
+The HRRL beamline had recently been reconfigured to generate and collect positrons.
 More details about the HRRL are shown in Table 2.

 The new beamline was first designed by Dr. G. Stancari, it uses quadrupole triplet system to collect positrons [1].
-The design was further optimized by Dr. Y Kim, and J.Ellis.
+The design was further optimized by Dr. Y Kim.
 The final design of the beamline is shown in Fig. 3.
 The HRRL accelerator room is divided into two parts by an L-shaped cement wall.
-The
+The accelerator cell houses the cavity and other elements needed to transport electrons to an experimental cell.
+The experimental cell is located in an adjacent room to the accelerator cell.
+The HRRL beamline was reconfigured into an achromat by moving the accelerator cavity to accommodate two dipoles and a system of quadrupole magnets optimized for collecting positrons.